 Family Gym’s target population is families in neighborhoods with high levels of obesity and limited or unsafe play space.
-There are moderate-to-vigorous physical activities, as well as educational activities focused on healthy eating.
+The gym offers moderate-to-vigorous physical activities and educational activities focused on healthy eating.
 Both take place on a regular basis to promote healthy living!

-According to the Boston Public Health Commission, over 26% of U.S. preschoolers are overweight or obese, and rates are even higher among low-income and minority children.
+According to the Boston Public Health Commission, more 26% of U.S. preschoolers are overweight or obese.
+Rates are even higher among low-income and minority children.
 By first grade, 34% of children in the Boston public school system have been identified as overweight or obese.
-By the time children reach first grade, important lifestyle habits have already been established that affect weight trajectories across the lifespan.
-Interventions that promote healthy eating and physical activity in the preschool years are essential to addressing obesity.
+By the time children reach first grade, important lifestyle habits have already been created.
+We need to promote healthy eating and physical activity in the preschool years to address obesity.

-Family Gym would not be possible without the support of Boston Children’s Hospital which is enabling the program to run, BCYF for the access to gym space on Saturday mornings, and Northeastern University for the opportunity to work with student volunteers.
+Family Gym would not be possible without the support of these groups.
+Boston Children’s Hospital helps enable the program to run.
+BCYF offers access to gym space on Saturday mornings.
+Northeastern University also steps in to help with student volunteers.